sudanchapagain/dot/README.md

 dot
 ===

-A small dotfiles manager which maps your declared files to destination with symlinks.
+a small dotfiles manager which maps your declared files to destination with symlinks.

 usage
 -----

-- In `~/.dotfiles/` create a new file called `.mappings`
+- in `~/.dotfiles/` create a new file called `.mappings`
-- It should be in TOML format with everything under `[general]` table.
+- it should be in TOML format with everything under `[general]` table.
-- The entries should be `"source" = "destination"` where source should have path relative to `~/.dotfiles/` whereas destination should not.
+- the entries should be `"source" = "destination"` where source should have path relative to `~/.dotfiles/` whereas destination should not.

   example `.mappings`